wizgurl101/react-expense-app/README.md

 ## What have I learnt from this project

-React concept such as it component approach to building UI, how to pass data between components by the props system, JSX, stateful List and two-way binding.
+React concepts such as it component approach to building UI, how to pass data between components by the props system, JSX, stateful List and two-way binding.

 <p align="center">